Naeem Islam

-Mohammad Naeem Islam (মোহাম্মদ নাঈম ইসলাম; born 31 December 1986) is a Bangladeshi international cricketer.
+Mohammad Naeem Islam (মোহাম্মদ নাঈম ইসলাম; born 31 December 1986) is a former Bangladeshi international cricketer and the current national selector of Bangladesh national cricket team.
 He was born on 31 December 1986 in Gaibandha and is a right-handed batsman and occasional off-break bowler.

 Domestic career

 He made his debut for Rajshahi Division in 2004/05 and played through the 2006/07 season, after having represented the full range of Bangladesh representative youth teams and went on to make his international debut on 9 October 2008 against New Zealand.
 He has scored seven centuries and 17 fifties in first-class cricket as of December 2011, with a best of 136 against Barisal Division.

 He was the leading run-scorer for Legends of Rupganj in the 2017–18 Dhaka Premier Division Cricket League, (720 runs in 16 matches).
 He was also the leading run-scorer for Rangpur Division in the 2018–19 National Cricket League (444 runs in six matches), and for North Zone in the 2018–19 Bangladesh Cricket League (522 runs in six matches).